pulumi/pulumi-hugo/themes/default/content/docs/concepts/resources/_index.md

 ---
-title_tag: "Intro to Pulumi: Resources"
+title_tag: "Pulumi concepts: Resources"
-title: "Resources"
 meta_desc: Resources represent the fundamental units that make up your cloud infrastructure.
 Learn how Pulumi resources work and how to use them in this guide.
+title: Resources
+h1: Resources
 menu:
   concepts:
     identifier: resources